 Until then the company is selling sourced and finished whiskies such as this one, a rum-finished Irish whiskey of unknown origin.
 It is a blend, with 35% malt and 65% grain aged somewhere between 4 and 7 years.
 The vatted blend is then finished for 4 to 6 months in Flor de Caña rum casks, an unusual touch.
 The whole is not chill-filtered and is packaged in a very attractive bottle at 46% ABV for under $40.
 The bottle I bought was filled in January 2014.
-Teeling also sells a sourced Single Grain.
+Teeling also sells a sourced Single Grain and a Single Malt.

 Nose: Rum for sure.
 Raw cane juice and golden rum dominate the aroma.
 Underneath, there is a very, very light Irish whiskey – passive and apologetic in nature.
 One could even be forgiven for guessing this was gold rum in a blind tasting.